-Piper Mackay is a world, wildlife and cultural photographer, based in Long Beach, California.
+Piper Mackay is a wildlife and cultural photographer, based in Nairobi, Kenya, formally form California.
 She believes compelling visual images help to protect what is right in the world.
-Her work takes her to very remote locations, living cross culturally in the villages and environments that she is documenting.
+Her work took her to very remote locations, living cross culturally in the villages and environments that she is documenting.

 Her work is heavily concentrated on the African continent, a land she fell in love with when she first touched foot on it’s rich red soil.
 Her passion for the natural world has grown into a lifelong commitment to inspire others to explore, respect and preserve the beauty of our fragile planet.